 About Shumaker, Loop & Kendrick, LLP

 Shumaker, Loop & Kendrick, LLP is a full-service business law firm representing a broad spectrum of domestic and international clients.
-The firm boasts offices in Toledo and Columbus, Ohio; Tampa and Sarasota, Florida; and Charlotte, North Carolina.
+The firm boasts offices in Ohio, North and South Carolina, Michigan, and Florida.

 Heads You Win, Tails My Name Goes First

 One of the firm’s founders, Harold W. Fraser emigrated from Canada and settled in Toledo, Ohio in 1891.
 Even before obtaining U.S. citizenship, Fraser was admitted to the Ohio bar in 1894.

 In 1896, Fraser teamed up with Marshall to form the law firm Marshall and Fraser, they flipped a coin to determine the order of the names.
 Fraser evidently lost the coin toss, as Marshall’s name was placed first on the door.
 The debate over the firm’s name did not end there.
 After Marshall and Fraser dissolved in 1925, Fraser formed a new firm, Fraser, Hiett & Wall with three partners and four associates from the former firm.
 The new firm’s name would change seven more times until its current moniker, Shumaker, Loop & Kendrick, LLP, was adopted in 2007.

 Keeping Ohio Beautiful